sparkflows/sparkflows-docs/docs/azure/admin-guide/adls.rst

 This document describes the steps for Configuring ADLS in Sparkflows running on a virtual machine.

-Inorder to Configure ADLS in Fire Insights, User need to have below pre-requisites in Azure.
+Inorder to Configure ADLS in Sparkflows, User need to have below pre-requisites in Azure.

 Azure pre-requisites
 ++++